dnanexus/mc3/dnanexus_tools/samtools-pileup-tool/Readme.md

 **What it does**

 Uses SAMTools_' pileup command to produce a pileup dataset from a provided BAM dataset.
-It generates two types of pileup datasets depending on the specified options.
-If *Call consensus according to MAQ model?* option is set to **No**, the tool produces simple pileup.
-If the option is set to **Yes**, a ten column pileup dataset with consensus is generated.
-Both types of datasets are briefly summarized below.
+It generates only the simple pileup, and support for consensus calling pileup has been discontinued.

 .. _SAMTools: http://samtools.sourceforge.net/samtools.shtml

 ------

+**Samtools version**

+Samtools v1.2 is used in this applet.

 **Types of pileup datasets**

 The description of pileup format below is largely based on information that can be found on SAMTools Pileup_ documentation page.
-The 6- and 10-column variants are described below.
+The 6-column format is described below.

 .. _Pileup: http://samtools.sourceforge.net/pileup.shtml